kcaliban/finDrGA/README.md

-# finDr\_GA
+# finDrGA

-finDr\_GA is a distributed computing application applying the principle of [genetic algorithms](https://en.wikipedia.org/wiki/Genetic_algorithm) to find a peptide binder given a receptor.
+finDrGA is a distributed computing application applying the principle of [genetic algorithms](https://en.wikipedia.org/wiki/Genetic_algorithm) to find a peptide binder given a receptor.

-finDr\_GA is part of finDr, a software developed to find binders for reflect, the iGEM Team of Freiburg 2019.
+finDrGA is part of finDr, a toolset developed to find binders for reflect, the iGEM Team of Freiburg 2019.

 ## Description

-finDr\_GA performs molecular dynamics simulations using GROMACS and calculates binding affinities using AutoDock Vina.
+finDrGA performs molecular dynamics simulations using GROMACS and calculates binding affinities using AutoDock Vina.
 The results serve as the fitness of a possible binder and therefore as the basis for application of the principles of Darwinian evolution.